metriql/metriql.com/docs/introduction/creating-datasets.md

 A dataset represents a dataset in your data warehouse. metriql automatically creates datasets from your dbt [`models`](https://docs.getdbt.com/docs/building-a-dbt-project/building-models), [`sources`](https://docs.getdbt.com/docs/building-a-dbt-project/using-sources), and [`seeds`](https://docs.getdbt.com/docs/building-a-dbt-project/seeds).
 A dataset has three important properties:

 **dimension** lets you drill down into the dataset, it can be used to filter query results.
-It can be either a column in your table or a SQL expression that processes a single row and returns a value.
+It can be either a column in your table or an SQL expression that processes a single row and returns a value.

-**measure** is a field that uses a SQL aggregate function, such as `count`, `sum`, or `average`.
+**measure** is a field that uses anSQL aggregate function, such as `count`, `sum`, or `average`.
 Measures can be used to aggregate dimensions.
 For example, measures for a `Sales` model might include total items sold (a count), total sales price (a sum), and the average sales price (an average).

 **relation** defines a join in between the datasets. metriql automatically generates SQL join logic to bring in all fields from another dataset correctly then the user analyzes a specific dataset.